hawkfish/textform/docs/transforms/iterate.rst

 .. py:attribute:: format
     :type: str
+    :noindex:

     The format of the nested record or array.
 Supported nesting formats are:
     * ``csv`` Comma-separated values treated as an array.
     * ``json``, ``jsonl`` JavaScript Object Notation records or arrays (``{..}`` or ``[...]``)
     * ``md`` GitHub Markdown row values treated as an array
     * ``text`` Single text field treated as an array with one text value.

+.. py:attribute:: config
+    :type: kwargs

+    Configuration parameters that will be passed to the unnesting reader.

 Examples:
 ^^^^^^^^^